google/earthengine-catalog/README.md

 # Contributing

-We are not currently accepting unsolicited pull requests and the issue tracker is disabled.
-In the future, we plan to enable the issue tracker and start taking general pull requests.
+The issue tracker is currently disabled.
+In the future, we plan to enable the issue tracker.

 # Build